vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 Dear [Provider Name/Practice Manager Name],

 [Referrer Name], who works with [their organization], mentioned that [Practice Name] is focused on improving chronic care management for your patients with asthma, COPD, and kidney disease.
-They thought ArdiA Health Labs might be able to help.
+They thought Ardia Health might be able to help.

 I've included some information below about what makes our Clinical Intelligence Engine different from other clinical AI tools: